Reprinted with Permission from: Veritas Domain - The Domain for Truth

 Here’s a closer look at whether or not there is a contradiction:

 - When dealing with skeptics’ claim of Bible contradictions it seems one can never be reminded enough of what exactly is a contradiction.
 A contradiction occurs when two or more claims conflict with one another so that they cannot simultaneously be true in the same sense and at the same time.
-To put it another way, the claims found in the Bible are mutually exclusive.
+To put it another way, a Bible contradiction exists when there are claims within the Bible that are mutually exclusive in the same sense and at the same time.